wbt-solutions/openproject_dart_sdk/doc/WorkPackagesApi.md

 Available assignees

-Gets a list of users that can be assigned to WorkPackages in the given project.
+Gets a list of users that can be assigned to work packages in the given project.

 ### Example
 ```dart